Emiliya-web/Emiliya-web/README.md

 ### Hi there 👋, My name is Emilia
 #### I am junior frontend developer
-I love coding, travelling and music :)
+I love coding and learning new technology or something new about develoment!

 Skills: REACT / JS / HTML / CSS